jessielw/HDR-Multi-Tool/README.md

 Supports Windows and Linux.

-_Technically this will work om MacOS, I don't have a MacBook so cannot build and release, if someone is interested reach out_
+_Technically this will work on MacOS, I don't have a MacBook so cannot build and release, if someone is interested reach out_

 ### Requirements